-It's easy to see why these careers are increasingly popular.
-One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s increased the availability of new construction homes.
+It's easy to see why these careers are continuing to grow.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.

 A career that's increasingly in demand is an HVAC technician.
 Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.